Anxiety in Cats: Understanding Stress, Behavior, and Emotional Health

 Cats experiencing chronic anxiety often show quiet, easily overlooked behaviors rather than obvious aggression or vocal distress.
 One of the most common signs is hiding, especially when combined with a low body posture, flattened stance, and dilated pupils.

 When a cat remains crouched, keeps its body close to the ground, and avoids eye contact, this is not shyness or a personality trait.
 These behaviors reflect activation of the stress response system, driven by elevated cortisol and a heightened state of vigilance.
-Chronic environmental stress — such as lack of predictability, insufficient safe spaces, social pressure, or repeated exposure to perceived threats — can keep a cat in a prolonged state of anxiety.
+Chronic environmental stress, such as lack of predictability, insufficient safe spaces, social pressure, or repeated exposure to perceived threats can keep a cat in a prolonged state of anxiety.

 Over time, this state impacts not only behavior, but also immune function, sleep quality, digestion, and emotional resilience.Recognizing these subtle visual signals early allows caregivers to intervene before anxiety escalates into aggression, compulsive behaviors such as scratching, or litter box avoidance.

-If hiding behaviors persist or worsen, they are often connected to deeper emotional stress.
-Learn more about the physiological roots of anxiety in our guide to Anxiety in Cats, or explore how environmental enrichment can reduce chronic stress.
+Learn more about the physiological roots of anxiety in my guide to Anxiety in Cats, or explore how environmental enrichment can reduce chronic stress.

 What Anxiety in Cats Really Is